Viveros de Coyoacán: History

 The primary function of the area from its conception has been that of a tree nursery, to grow and acclimate seedlings to be planted in reforestation projects.
 It was the first of its kind in Mexico and the first large-scale tree nursery in Latin America.
 Quevedo also established here the Escuela Forestal (Forestry School) in 1934.
 This school became the Department of Forestry under the Secrtaria of Agriculture.
-The area was declared a national park in 1938, and opened to the public to allow it to see the nursery work and to allow recreational activities.
+In 1938, the town of Coyoacan was declared a national park, which included the area of the nursery and opened to the public to allow it to see the nursery work and to allow recreational activities.

 The importance of the park has grown, especially since the 1970s, when schools began to bring class outings here.
 In the 1980s, Viveros began to offer exhibitions in floriculture as well as various sporting activities, especially jogging with the installation of tracks.
 By 1995, the park was clocking about 1,000 visitors who were coming just to exercise.

 By the 2000s, the number of visitors had grown to between 2,500 and 3,000, which has led to some problems, mostly problems with rodents.
 The feeding of squirrels is a popular pastime in the park, which has led to overpopulation damaging plants.
 In 2005, city authorities estimated that there were also 10,000 rats in the park.
 The rats are attracted and sustained by food brought into the park by people, either for themselves or for the squirrels.
 Although the city does not consider them to be a health threat and the rats do not leave the park and invade neighboring homes, a program for their extermination was put into place because the concentration was considered to be the highest in the city.
 Extermination efforts mostly have consisted in the placing of environmentally friendly poisoned bait in areas where the rats congregate, repeating every two years.